Best Metal 3D Printers for Industrial Production

 Build Volume vs Speed Trade-offs

 Larger build chambers allow bigger parts but don't proportionally increase throughput.
-Multi-laser systems (4-12 lasers) dramatically improve productivity but add complexity and cost.
+Multi-laser systems (now scaling from 12 up to 32+ lasers in 2026) dramatically improve productivity for serial production but add complex gas flow and soot management challenges.

 | Class | Build Volume | Typical Price | Best For |